kaputnikGo/QTaudio/README.md

 **TODO**

-Audio file (ogg) included but for some reason wont play at button click.<br />
+- Audio file (ogg) included but for some reason wont play at button click.<br />
-volume bars in app and do some GUI already.<br />
+- volume sliders in app and do some GUI already.<br />
-different routing buttons for phone calls etc.<br />
+- different routing option buttons for phone calls etc.<br />

 **NOTES**